-- 1. HCBC Driven Dressage tests may be found on the HCBC website and are available for use at no charge.
-EXCEPTION: HCBC tests are not to be used for Horse Driving Trials. - 2.
-The competition management may list the dressage test to be driven in the Prize List or may allow the competitor to drive a Test of Choice from a list of recognized tests. - 2.
-The dressage test must be consistent with the level being driven, e.g. training level will drive a training level test. - 3.
-Dressage tests must be driven from memory for preliminary and intermediate competitors. - 4.
-Tests should be scheduled at regular time intervals, with sufficient time for the test to be driven and the judge to complete paperwork. - 5.
-Competitors will be provided a time for the dressage test. - 6.
-Competitors may be asked to do their dressage test early but must agree to the change of time and cannot be forced to drive before their posted time. - 7.
-If judging is running behind, competitors must be ready at their posted time and be prepared to drive when their turn comes. - 8.
-Before their test, competitors should drive near to the Judge's booth and state their competitor number, level (training, preliminary, etc.).
-When Test of Choice has been permitted, the test number or letter should be stated as well. - 9.
-Competitors must enter the dressage court within 60 seconds of the judge sounding the bell or the whistle. - 10.
-Once the competitor is inside the arena, the gate should be closed.
-A cone may be placed across the entrance if no physical gate exists. - 11.
-The test is driven. - 12.
-Should the competitor go off-course, the judge will sound the bell or whistle and the competitor will immediately proceed to the judge and will be instructed where restart the test.
-In the case of multiple judges, it will be the judge at C who makes the decision. - 13.
-Competitors participating in training level may have the test called from B or E and must provide the caller.
-The competition management is not responsible for providing this person. - 14.
-Competitors that are hard of hearing and wishing to use a caller may use a communication device, but this must be within earshot of the judge.
+- Before their test, competitors should drive near to the Judge's booth and state their competitor number, and level (training, preliminary, etc.).
+When Test of Choice has been permitted, the test number or letter should be stated as well.
+If unable to approach the judge from the outside of the arena, the competitor may be allowed to enter the arena and approach the judge by staying on the rail to announce their competition number and level.
+They must exit the arena on the rail and wait for the signal to start. - · Competitors must enter the dressage court within 60 seconds of the judge sounding the bell or the whistle. - Once the competitor is inside the arena, the gate should be closed.
+A cone may be placed across the entrance if no physical gate exists. - The test is driven. - Should the competitor go off-course, the judge will sound the bell or whistle, and the competitor will immediately proceed to the judge and will be instructed where to restart the test.
+In the case of multiple judges, it will be the judge at C who makes the decision. - Competitors participating in training level may have the test called from B or E and must provide the caller.
+The competition management is not responsible for providing this person. - Competitors that are hard of hearing and wishing to use a caller may use a communication device, but this must be within earshot of the judge.
 This must be noted on the entry form and the PRO and Judge should be advised.
 Such devices may not otherwise be used.

-- 1. The competition management will ensure that a safety check is performed at any time prior to the start. - 2.
-The safety check will be performed by a PRO or a qualified person appointed by the competition management.
+- The competition management will ensure that a safety check is performed at any time prior to the start. - The safety check will be performed by a PRO or a qualified person appointed by the competition management.

-- 1. Recommended arena size for singles: 40m x 80m (standard size) with standard letter spacing. - 2.
-Recommended arena size for tandems, unicorns, or team of four: 40 m x 100 m unless otherwise specified on the dressage test. - 3.
-Classes with VSE only may use a smaller arena.

-- 4. Recommended arena size for VSE Singles: 30 m x 60 m. - 5.
-Recommended arena size for VSE tandem, unicorn, or fours: 30 m x 75 m. - Should an arena less than 40 metres wide be used, the letters F, H, K, and M should be placed on the long side distance equal to 25% of the short side's width, e.g. short side is 34m.
+- Recommended arena size for singles: 40m x 80m (standard size) with standard letter spacing. - Recommended arena size for tandems, unicorns, or team of four: 40 m x 100 m unless otherwise specified on the dressage test. - Classes with VSE only may use a smaller arena. - Recommended arena size for VSE Singles: 30 m x 60 m. - Recommended arena size for VSE tandem, unicorn, or fours: 30 m x 75 m. - Should an arena less than 40 metres wide be used, the letters F, H, K, and M should be placed on the long side distance equal to 25% of the short side's width, e.g. short side is 34m.
 34÷4 = 8.5.
-F, H, K and M are placed 8.5m from the corners on the long side.
+F, H, K and M are placed 8.5m from the corners on the long side. - To allow easy entry, the letter A may be placed between 5 and 7 meters from the entrance of the arena.

-- 1. At the discretion of the competition management, classes may be divided by equine size and type, single or multiples, level of dressage test. - 2.
-At the discretion of the competition management, classes may be split or combined as entries warrant.
+- At the discretion of the competition management, classes may be divided by equine size and type, single or multiples, level of dressage test. - At the discretion of the competition management, classes may be split or combined as entries warrant.

-2.2.5 LEVELS
+2.8.5.
+Levels

-- 1. Competition management may offer different levels of competition, which must be listed in the Prize List. - 2.
-Training Level suitable for beginner drivers or equines. - 3.
-Preliminary Level suitable for competitors with more than two years driving experience. - 4.
-Intermediate Level suitable for competitors with more than two years driving experience in preliminary.
+- Competition management may offer different levels of competition, which must be listed in the Prize List. - Training Level suitable for beginner drivers or equines. - Preliminary Level suitable for competitors with more than two years driving experience. - Intermediate Level suitable for competitors with more than two years driving experience in preliminary.